AerWyn81/HeadBlocks/docs/config/config.md

     notOwn: block_note_block_bell
 ```

-When clicking, it is possible to send two different [sounds](reference/sounds.md) to the player depending on whether he
+You can play different [sounds](reference/sounds.md) depending on whether the player has already found the head or not.
-already has the head or not.
 Leave empty for no sound.

 #### Headclick - Commands